JMP-MO/PyEarthTools/README.md

-# `edit.archive`'s for National Computing Infrastructure
+# `edit.archive`'s for the National Computing Infrastructure

 This package contains the `edit.Index`'s for the NCI, which consists of